Data storage and security while my research project is taking place

 Advantage:

-If you are storing files that contain personal data, then you may find the K drive slightly easier work with than a Google Team Drive.
+If you are storing files that contain personal data, then you may find the K drive slightly easier work with than a Google Shared Drive.
 This is because the access and sharing permissions are set up for you by IS and centrally controlled.
-However, IS are also available to help you set up your Google Team Drive, so this isn't a major issue.
+However, IS are also available to help you set up your Google Shared Drive, so this isn't a major issue.

 Disadvantages: